-- Turn off the main gas tap at the meter by turning the control tap on the meter to the horizontal (off) position. - Phone the 24 hour gas emergency service number on 1800 808 526. - If you think you have a gas leak anywhere on your property, do not try to find it with a flame, such as a cigarette lighter or matches. - Always contact a licensed gasfitter for this work.
+- Turn off the main gas tap at the meter by turning the control tap on the meter to the horizontal (off) position. - Phone the 24 hour gas emergency service number for your area's distributor under the 'Contacts' section.
+You'll find your distributor on the front of your gas bill. - If you think you have a gas leak anywhere on your property, do not try to find it with a flame, such as a cigarette lighter or matches. - Always contact a licensed gasfitter for this work.